contino/pizza-shop/ARTICLE.md

 ## A Quick Word About Spring Cloud Sleuth

 Until recently, Spring Boot tracing functionality was provided by the Spring Cloud Sleuth project (https://github.com/spring-cloud/spring-cloud-sleuth).
-As of Spring Boot version 3, this functionality has been moved to the Micrometer Tracing https://micrometer.io/docs/tracing project to consolidate the work.
+As of Spring Boot 3, this functionality has been moved to the Micrometer Tracing https://micrometer.io/docs/tracing project to consolidate the work.

 ## Micrometer